 Their company Stripe, an online payments engine that simplifies the purchase of content and goods on websites, is now worth US$3.5bn after taking on a new investment round of US$70m.

-Patrick (25) and John Collison (23) were recently listed in Forbes‘ top 30 under 30 people in tech.
+Patrick (25) and John Collison (23) were recently listed in Forbes‘ my link top 30 under 30 people in tech.
 They formed a start-up called Shuppa in 2007, which later became known as Auctomatic, attracted funding from Silicon Valley venture capital firm Y Combinator, and was acquired just a year later by Canadian firm Live Current Media for $5m (€3.2m) when the brothers were just 17 and 19, respectively.

 Their Silicon Valley-based company now employs 120 people.